rainloreley/Spica-iOS/README.md

 ## 📄 License

-Spica is licensed under the GPLv3 license.
+Spica is licensed under the MIT license.
 More information can be found in the [LICENSE file](LICENSE).